uob-mu3e/daq_wiki/FEB to A10 Dev Board Lab Setup.md

     * if you have optical clock distribution, leave the selection on "optical"
 * go back to `online/fe_board/your_subdetector`
 * `make app`
 * you might consider to put some cooling solution (office ventilator etc.).
 The firefly modules (between jtag and sma) can get really hot.
+* if you want to connect to the A10:
+    * you need to put a BIDIRECTIONAL !!
+Firefly into the slot closer to the Jtag header.
+    * line 12 of the MTP cable needs to connect to line 1 of the MTP on the Arria10
+    * if you want to provide an optical clock, do so on line 10 of the MTP cable
+    * if you do not want to provide an optical clock, you can connect directly to the arria10 with a male-female MTP12 cable, (female-female will not work, male-male will break things)
+    * make sure that you connect rx with tx lines (you can check this once the feb is powered by using a smartphone camera to look at the optical connectors.
+Do not look into them directly !)
 * power the FEB board, 15V, 0.8 A if nothing is connected.
 If you have optical transceivers and subdetectors connected you have to increase the current limit (for pixel FEB roughly 1.3 A)
 * Now connect a USB-blaster to the Jtag Header (the one closer to the SMA connectors) and run `jtagconfig`
 * if the device does not show up in the jtagconfig output, disconnect the usb cable, connect the USB cable again, run jtagconfig again.